Oppenheimer wins big at the Baftas – as Christopher Nolan takes home first-ever prize

 Others winners of the night include former GB volleyball player Savanah Leaf, who took home Best Debut for her film Earth Mama, about a pregnant single mother fighting to reconnect with her family.

-Meanwhile, McKenna-Bruce, 26, beat the likes of Jacob Elordi and Ayo Edebiri to win the EE Bafta Rising Star Award for her performance as a teenage girl on a rites-of-passage Greek holiday with friends in Molly Manning Walker’s debut film How to Have Sex.
+Meanwhile, Mia McKenna-Bruce, 26, beat the likes of Jacob Elordi and Ayo Edebiri to win the EE Bafta Rising Star award for her performance as a teenage girl on a rites-of-passage Greek holiday with friends in Molly Manning Walker’s debut film How to Have Sex.

 Join our commenting forum